Adding a custom form to the acceptance process

 That will open up the form editor and from there you can edit your fields.

 Note: When you add a form to a page, it won't update automatically if you edit the form later.
-If you update one of your forms and want to make sure the updated version appears in any pages you've already added it to, you'll need to remove the form and re-add it to enable the updated version.
+To see the changes, you'd need to go into the Block Options, remove the form, and re-add it (as shown in Step 6).

 You can also delete the form entirely from the Form Builder.